eshwen/phd-thesis/README.md

 A glossary and list of acronyms has been added, since HEP is full of acronyms, initialisms and nomenclature.
 As such, the compilation requires an additional `makeglossaries` step after the bibtex/biber stage.

+If the glossary fails to render properly between compilations, delete files with extensions `.acn`, `.acr`, `.glo`, and `.gls`, then recompile.

 ### HEP particles

 HEP particles are typeset using the `hepnames` package.
 With the `italic` option, they are rendered in italics.
 The default is upright.
 To change the style, just edit the line that imports the package in [thesismain.tex](./thesismain.tex).